Muay Thai is one of the most popular martial arts ever, and it’s used by a lot of fighters of all types. But is Muay Thai effective in MMA?

 They’re kicking their opponent in a vulnerable part, and then, before one could say Jack Robinson, they’ve bent down to lift them off of the ground, and then take them down, to unleash a flurry of devastating punches on their face and neck.

-But Muay Thai is one of the best styles that astounding MMA fighters employ as one of the cornerstones of their skills.
+But Muay Thai is one of the best styles that an astounding mixed martial artist employs as one of the cornerstones of their skills.

 You’ve probably wondered if Muay Thai is bad for your shins.

-Luckily, that’s what I explored in a recent article where I shared how long it takes to condition your shins for MT and whether MT is bad for your bones.
+Luckily, that’s what I explored in a recent article where I shared how long it takes to condition your shins for MT and whether Muay Thai is bad for your bones.
 But I also revealed how Muay Thai fighters condition their shins.

 Just click the link to read it on my site.